dildoran2195/sep11-freedom-project/tool/learning-log.md

 ```

 ### Things you tried, tinkered with, your progress, etc.,:
-I was confused with purpose of certain codes including `const camera`, `const light`, `const groundMat` and `const faceUV = [];` which had plenty of codes inside.
-All of these certain codes are materiuals of texture, color, and options parameter to set different images on each side which I've tinkered with so far.
+I was confused with the purpose of certain codes including 'const camera`, `const light`, `const groundMat` and `const faceUV = [];` which had plenty of codes inside.
+All of these certain codes are materials of texture, color, and options parameter to set different images on each side which I've tinkered with so far.
 ### After:
 ![Screenshot 2025-01-06 2 16 54 PM](https://github.com/user-attachments/assets/4b9b1771-9dce-473c-8ccb-405bcb6febf9)
 ![Screenshot 2025-01-06 2 17 27 PM](https://github.com/user-attachments/assets/e7afb6a6-6c08-4dd7-b5c9-c97d16153966)